alxndrTL/gpu-rl/README.md

-# gpu-rl : early experiments with training LLMs with RL
+# early experiments with training LLMs with RL

 ## Experiment 1 : GRPO on Qwen2.5-1.5B-Instruct with GSM8K dataset